 See additional details for Gold Delta SkyMiles® Credit Card from American Express

-Why we like it: New Gold Delta SkyMiles® Credit Card from American Express members earn 60,000 Bonus Miles after you make $3,000 in purchases on your new Card within your first 4 months.
-Offer expires on 9/19/2018.
+Why we like it: New Gold Delta SkyMiles® Credit Card from American Express members earn 30,000 Bonus Miles after spending $1,000 in purchases on your new Card in your first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 You earn 2 miles for every dollar spent on eligible purchases made directly with Delta and 1 mile for every eligible dollar spent on purchases.

 This card gives you a chance to earn Medallion Qualification Dollars (MQDs), based on your annual spending on Delta and many partner flights.
 The MQDs required to reach platinum, gold, or silver medallion status for a qualification year are waived if you spend $25,000 or more during a calendar year on the card.

 Once you earn your Medallion Qualification Miles (MQMs) — based on the distance you fly and the fare class of your ticket — in 2018, any extra miles will be rolled over to 2019 and will count toward 2020 medallion status qualification.
 There are no blackout dates on Delta-operated flights and your miles don’t expire.